The Dark Forest: Plot

-Following the events of The Three Body Problem, humanity unites to defend Earth.
-The invasion fleet from the alien planet Trisolaris will arrive in approximately 400 years.
-Earth's defence is severely hampered by Trisolaran "sophons", omnipresent but unobservable supercomputers that spy on all Earth activity and prevent major technological advancement.
+Following the events of The Three Body Problem, humanity unites to defend Earth against the invasion fleet of the alien planet Trisolaris, which will arrive in approximately 400 years.
+Earth's defence is severely hampered by Trisolaran "sophons", omnipresent but unobservable supercomputers that spy on all Earth activity and interfere with technological development.

-Because sophons cannot surveil human thought, the United Nations appoints four "Wallfacers" to develop defence strategies known only to themselves.
-They are provided near-unlimited power and resources.
-Trisolaris counters the strategy by assigning Wallbreakers to each Wallfacer.
-Three of the plans are exposed, allowing Trisolaris to strategize against them.
+However, as sophons cannot surveil human thought, the United Nations appoints four "Wallfacers": individuals tasked with developing defence strategies known only to themselves, and are provided near-unlimited resources to do so.
+Three of the Wallfacers are renowned for their military, political and scientific expertise, but their secret strategies are ultimately exposed by Trisolaris' agents.